 An invasive mole develops in approximately 10-20% of patients after molar evacuation and infrequently after other gestations.
 It is defined as a mole that penetrates and may even perforate the uterine wall.

+Invasive moles arise from hydatidiform moles.
 There is invasion of the myometrium by hydropic chorionic villi, accompanied by proliferation of trophoblast.
-The tumour is locally destructive and may invade parametrial tisue and blood vessels.
+The tumour is locally destructive and may invade parametrial tissue and blood vessels.

 As with other form of gestational trophoblastic disease, maternal serum beta HCG values are markedly elevated.